-The parks extends over 2,700 hectares of land, and is located southwest of Mexico City, near the silversmithing town of Taxco.
+The park extends over 2,700 hectares of land and is located southwest of Mexico City, near the silversmithing town of Taxco.

-This is the well-known cave system in Mexico, and popular for caving.
+This is a well-known cave system in Mexico and is popular for caving.
 The park is visited by about 350,000 people annually, generating an income of about 8 million pesos each year.

 Cacahuamilpa is one of the largest cave systems in the world.
 It is a “live” cave system, meaning that groundwater still filters down into it, and that the formations there are still growing.